thunderbird/webext-docs/messageDisplayAction.rst

 External Types
 ==============

-These following types are not defined by this Thunderbird WebExtension API, but by the underlying Mozilla WebExtension code base.
+The following types are not defined by this API, but by the underlying Mozilla WebExtension code base.
+They are included here, because there is no other public documentation available.

 .. _messageDisplayAction.ThemeIcons: